Can You Make Money With Smart Living Company (SLC)?

 When you sign up you will get access to the Smart Living Company website that is searchable like any other website, has a nice menu with links and the front page is full of links taking you to resourceful areas of the site and to the lowest cost products.

-UPDATE: As of 12/11/2016 they no longer have a link for specialty kits but they do now offer regular promotions and have added a promotions link to their menu.
+After December 11, 2016 they no longer have specialty kits but they do now offer regular promotions and have added a promotions link to their menu.

-UPDATED 12/11/2016: The costs involved if you purchase the membership online or if you are going to call in be sure to find out what they are offering currently.
-Right now you can choose from three different options online.
+UPDATED 04/30/2018: The costs involved if you purchase the membership online or if you are going to call in be sure to find out what they are offering currently.
+Currently you can choose from two different options online.

-Option 2 - "Premiere" - NOW: $19.95 one time sign up fee and $5.95 a month but it was $19.95 a month for membership.
+Option 1 - "Premiere" - NOW: $19.95 one-time sign-up fee and $5.95 a month but previously it was $19.95 a month for membership.
 Discount off of MSRP (Manufacturer’s Suggested Retail Price) remains 30% (was previously 40% 2+ years ago) and includes membership kit, one (1) hour a month of live personal business consultation, Forum & Advice access, customer services available via phone and email.

-Option 3 - "Enterprise" - NOW: $39.95 one time sign up fee and $9.95 a month for membership but it was $39.95 a month for membership.
+Option 2 - "Enterprise" - NOW: $39.95 one-time sign-up fee and $9.95 a month for membership but previously it was $39.95 a month for membership.
 Up to 66% (was 66%) discount on purchases off of MSRP (Manufacturer’s Suggested Retail Price) and includes membership kit, unlimited live personal business consultation, Forum & Advice access, customer services available via phone and email.

 Membership fees are non-refundable however you can upgrade at any time.
 Downgrades and/or cancellation will take effect at the end of the billing period paid for last but you can downgrade or cancel at any time with no penalty.